learning-zone/python-basics/README.md

     pass
 ```

-#### What is used to represent Strings in Python.
+#### Q. What is used to represent Strings in Python.
 Is double quotes used for String representation or single quotes used for String representation in Python?

 Both works in Python.
 Most preferable way by PEP 8 is in double quotes

-#### Does Python support strongly for regular expressions?
+#### Q. Does Python support strongly for regular expressions?
 What are the other languages that support strongly for regular expressions?
 What are Regular Expressions ?

 Yes, Python Supports Regular Expressions Well. `re` is an in-buit library for the same.
 There is a lot of other languages that have good support to RegEx- Perl, Awk, Sed, Java etc.